ce-mvacontest/mvaappstore/README.md

 An all in one appstore for gospel ministry apps and mobile portal to the mvacontest apps.

 ##Like to join?
-Join us if you feel excited in creating ministry and engaging apps for the gospel just like us.
+Join us if you feel excited about creating ministry and engaging apps for the gospel just like us.

 - Visit our [homepage](http://mvaappstore.com/)
 - [Dev Blog](http://mvaappstore.com/dev/)